threefoldfoundation/info_sdk/src/6_develop/solutions/storage/chatflow_hercule.md

 Take note of the granfa IP.
 ![064](./img/064.jpeg)

-You can now visit `http://10.109.3.3:3000` (please use the IP for your grafana solution instead).
-Use `admin/admin` to login then you can change the default password.
+You could now visit `http://10.109.3.3:3000` (please use the IP for your grafana solution instead).
+Use `admin/admin` to login then you could change the default password.

 Go to the settings window, and Press `Add data source`
 ![065](./img/065.jpeg)